 Though the company’s main business is WordPress hosting, it has expanded to deliver hosting services for database programs, static sites, and web applications.
 Thus, you can also host your apps and database projects with Kinsta.

-Since Kinsta is a fully managed WordPress host, it takes care of all the backend tasks so you can focus on running your site.
+Since Kinsta is a fully managed WordPress host, it handles all backend tasks so you can focus on running your site.
 This includes:

 Kinsta is designed for users needing high-performance hosting with minimal management hassle.
 It’s a great choice for: